-Snap tumbles 9% on day three
+Snap tumbles 12% on day three, erases gains

 How Hazel Technologies keeps fresh fruit and vegetables from spoiling

 Snapchat parent Snap Inc. debuted on the stock market Thursday and immediately saw substantial gains on its first two days.
-But the excitement has already worn off, with shares tumbling on day three.
+But the excitement has already worn off, with shares tumbling over 12% on day three.

-After closing Friday at $27.09 per share, Snap fell beneath $25 on Monday, down roughly 9% during the day’s trading.
+After finishing Friday at $27.09 per share, Snap closed at $23.77 on Monday, beneath the $24 where it opened on its first day of trading.
+This is still above the $17 IPO price, but only select institutional investors and high-net worth individuals were able to buy it that low.

 “Some of the air is coming out of the stock,” said Kathleen Smith, principal at Renaissance Capital.
 “The stock had really run up beyond the expectations of most people who look at fundamentals,” she said, referencing Snap’s subpar financials.